troclaux/notes/sql.md

     WHERE artist_name LIKE 'Rick%'
 );
 ```
 Use `=` when the subquery is expected to return a single value.
 If the subquery returns more than one value, the query will fail with an error.
-This operator is used for one-to-one comparisons.
+This operator is used for one-to-one comparisons

 ```sql
 SELECT *